Central nervous system (CNS): Introduction to the brain

 - Describe the basic functions of the cerebrum, cerebellum and brainstem.

 al cord.
-It controls the most basic bodily functions such as breathing and heart rate.
+It controls the most lower-order bodily functions such as breathing and heart rate.

 Take a quiz